ricardobranco777/docker-fai/README.md

 # fai
-Code for Docker image of FAI [Fully Automatic Installation](http://fai-project.org/) 4.3.3
+Code for Docker image of FAI [Fully Automatic Installation](http://fai-project.org/) 4.3.3.
+With this image you may create FAI ISO's for Trusted Builds.

 * To use this image: